 Violin and Erhu

+at the age of seventeen and has since then concertized in the United States, Europe and Asia.
 Strauss is a top prizewinner at numerous competitions including Gold Medal at the 3rd Berliner International Music Competition (2019),

 First Prize at the USC Thornton Concerto Competition (2018), Grand Prize at the Mondavi Center Young Artists Competition (2017), First Prize at the United States International Music Competition (2016), and Second Prize at the inaugural

-Born in China and raised in San Francisco, Strauss began his violin studies at the age of eight with Pan Zuohan, Elizabeth Liang, and later with Chen Zhao.
+Born in China and raised in San Francisco, Strauss began his violin studies at the age of eight with Pan Zuohan, Elizabeth Liang, and later studied with Chen Zhao.
 Strauss received his Bachelor of Music degree studying with Catherine Cho at The Juilliard School on full scholarship.
 He recently graduated and obtained his Master of Music degree as a Starling Fellow at the USC Thornton School of Music under Midori Goto and Pamela Frank.